jaxriemer/NewRepo/Lab 5/README.md

 1. When it fails, why does it fail?
 1. Based on the behavior you have seen, what other scenarios could cause problems?

+1. The closet will only detect the outermost layer of your clothes.
+1. If the misclassification of clothes leads to wrong recommendations of clothes, the user will be too cold or too hot throughout the day.
+And hate the closet...
+1. When alerting and giving recommendations to the users, the closet can indicate the confidence of their recommendation.
+For example, if it is snowing but the user is only wearing a t-shirt, the closet can say, “the current snowing weather is too cold for only wearing a t-shirt, I think a coat is more appropriate.”
+However, if the cloth is only slight appropriate, the closet can say, “I think your clothes is not warm enough for today’s weather, you might want to consider wearing a little bit more”

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?
 1. How bad would they be impacted by a miss classification?
 1. How could change your interactive system to address this?
 1. Are there optimizations you can try to do on your sense-making algorithm.

 ### Part D
 ### Characterize your own Observant system